eee-Andrew/WebPage_Future_is_Robotics/README.md

 1. Start Apache and MySQL from the XAMPP control panel (or via `systemctl` if you installed the native packages).
 2. Visit the site at `http://localhost/<folder-name>/` (for example, `http://localhost/crunchlabs-clone/`).
 The `<folder-name>` must match the directory you copied into `htdocs/`—if you renamed the folder to `crunchlab-copy`, browse to `http://localhost/crunchlab-copy/`.
 The application auto-detects its folder name so navigation links continue to work after renaming.
-3. Open `http://localhost/<folder-name>/admin/products.php` to add, update, or delete products.
-Because there is no site login, protect access to this page by restricting who can reach your local machine.
+3. Visit `http://localhost/<folder-name>/register.php` to create a customer account or use the seeded admin credentials above on the login page.
+The account icon (top-right) also links to the login/registration flow.
+4. After signing in you can:
+   - Click any product tile to open its overlay, then add the kit to your cart or save it for later.
+   - Use the **Account** page to review/remove saved items.
+   - Open the **Cart** page to adjust quantities and fill out the shipping/payment form.
+Submitting the form stores an order and clears the cart so it is ready for the next session.
+5. Administrators can manage products via `http://localhost/<folder-name>/admin/products.php` and review catalog/order stats at `http://localhost/<folder-name>/admin/dashboard.php`.
+These pages rely solely on your local server access—add authentication before exposing them publicly.

 ### Adding or Updating Product Photos

 1. Place JPG/PNG/SVG assets under `crunchlabs-clone/assets/img/products/`.
 A `placeholder.svg` file ships with the repo so the catalog always has a fallback.
 2. When creating a product in the admin dashboard, set **Image Path** to `assets/img/products/<file-name>` (omit the leading slash and folder name).
 You can also provide a full `http(s)` URL for externally hosted images.
+3. Choose the appropriate **Category** (Preschool, Primary, High School, University).
+Each section of the home page reads from that column so products appear under the correct dropdown option.
-3. The storefront automatically displays the `name` column as the caption and the auto-increment `id` as the unique product identifier beneath each image.
+4. The storefront automatically displays the `name` column as the caption and the auto-increment `id` as the unique product identifier beneath each image.
-4. Add additional products any time—no layout updates are required.
+5. Add additional products any time—no layout updates are required.
 The responsive grid expands to fit as many cards as you need.

 ## Troubleshooting